jzuber4/Projects/README.md

 Trying to complete all projects from [Martyr2’s Mega Project List](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/).

-Thought this would be a cool project to make for the debut of my GitHub account.
-At this point, I plan to implement many of these in python; perhaps I will complete some in Go.
+Thought this would be a cool project for my GitHub.
+At this point, I plan to use python and Go.
+Who knows, I may pick up another language on the way.
+Guess I better get started!

 ==============================